 Before IVF treatment begins, we carry out a semen analysis.
-You can learn more on the Fertility Assessment page.

 There are three ways to collect the sperm:

 Surgical sperm retrieval takes place under conscious sedation.
 We always try the least invasive aspiration technique first, and only move on to other procedures if it’s not successful.
 Any sperm we retrieve is frozen in straws for future use.
 Sadly, sometimes we don’t manage to retrieve any sperm.
 If this happens we’ll arrange to talk about your options, and how we might proceed.

 We always schedule sperm retrievals for before the egg collection, to give us time to discuss alternative options, e.g. donor sperm, if we don’t retrieve any sperm.